achung89/react-futures/README.md

 ```

 ###### ARGUMENTS
-...argumentsOfPromiseReturningFunction (...any[]): arguments that are passed to the promiseReturningFunction above
+...argumentsOfPromiseReturningFunction (...any[]): arguments of the promiseReturningFunction which is passed into `createArrayType`

 ###### RETURNS
 future array (intanceof `FutureArrayCache`): a future with the same interface as an array, except for added variants `immReverse`, `immCopyWithin`, `immSort`, `immFill`, and `immSplice`